YichenQiu/deepdesign.space/README.md

 `inV3_last_layer.h5`: saved neural networks with one fully connected layer and softmax classifier.

 ## Model Evaluation
 Model accuracy score by design style.
-The model seems to have the most difficulty recognizing *Coastal* and *Industrial*.
+The model seems to recognize some *Coastal* and *Industrial* images as *Scandinavian*.
+However, this may not be considered as missclassification because sometimes one room may contain a mix of multiple design styles.
 <p align="center">
   <img src="https://github.com/YichenQiu/deepdesign.space/blob/master/images/Normalized_confusion1.png" width="400" height="350">
 </p>